Caregiver and Individual with DD Support and Assistance

 Ocean Pediatric Dental Associates → Special Needs Dentistry

-Easterseals NJ → Summer Camp, Behavioral Health Services, Residential Services, Day Programs, Supported Employment
+Easterseals NJ → Summer Camp for Ages 6+, Behavioral Health Services, Residential Services, Day Programs, Supported Employment

-Ladacin Network → Services for All Ages: School, Therapy, Day Programs, Vocational Therapy, Housing
+Ladacin Network → Services for All Ages: Early Intervention, Child Care, School, Therapy, Day Programs, Vocational Therapy, Housing

-SERV Behavioral Health Systems → Services for All Ages: In-Home Services, Vocational Training, Residential Services
+SERV Behavioral Health System, Inc. → Services for All Ages: In-Home Services, Vocational Training, Residential Services

-21 Plus, Inc. → Residential Services, Vocational Services, Supported Employment
+21 Plus, Inc. → Services for Adults: Residential Services, Vocational Services, Supported Employment

 New Jersey State Services